Eli Cook (musician): Early years

 Cook was raised in the backwoods of Faber, Virginia, near the Blue Ridge Mountains.
 Inspired by a lack of television and his parents' diverse record collection, he picked up the guitar at age 13, imitating the styles of Mississippi John Hurt and Fred McDowell.

 Two years later, he began performing acoustic blues at Rapunzel's Coffee House in Lovingston.
 As a student at Monticello High School, his first power trio, 'The Red House Blues Band' (an apparent nod to Jimi Hendrix's Are You Experienced? track), was formed with rotating membership.
 By age 18, Cook was playing church revivals solo, and touring the bar scene with his band throughout central Virginia.
 Because of this, he built a reputation as a prodigy of both electric and acoustic performance, and was often featured in local publications.

 Recent years

 Cook plays gigs mostly around Virginia, and resides in Charlottesville.

-Noteworthy Appearances
+Noteworthy appearances

-Cook’s first break happened in 2007 when he was asked to open for B.B.
+Cook's first break happened in 2007 when he was asked to open for B.B.
 King at multiple shows.
 Since then, he has shared the stage with Johnny Winter, Robert Cray, Robin Trower, Parliament-Funkadelic, Shemekia Copeland, Gary Clark, Jr., and Roomful of Blues.
 He has performed on the Millennium Stage at the John F. Kennedy Center for the Performing Arts and at the South by Southwest Festival in 2014.
-Cook has also opened for John Mayall at The Hamilton in Washington, D.C.
+Cook has also opened for John Mayall at The Hamilton and Big Wreck at Union Stage, both in Washington, D.C.